kagr7595/ecen5053/SuperProject/README.md

 AWS connections and acount

 #Required Hardware install
-The DHT22 data pin must be connected to the GPIO 4 pin on the Raspberry Pi 3 The DHT22 must have a 10kOhm resistor connected to pins 1 and 2
+Reed Sensor needs to be in a pull-up circuit and connected to pin 19 LED needs a resistor and a connection to pin 18

 ####Project Requirements
 1. Server Raspberry Pi 3 B+
     - GUI is updated with Current gate status as well as Timestamp
     - Data is kept in a database (mine uses Redis DB and JSON for formatting)
-    - MQTT Websockets used between server AWS
+    - MQTT Websockets used between server and AWS
 2. Client Raspberry Pi 3 B or anything with an internet connection
     - HTML/JavaScript Webpage with:
 	- Graph (JS Charts)
 	- SQS (SNS was setup to be used but not integrated with the GUI - some information on console.log)
 	- QTGUI was set up for the python code but I couldn't get the fifo multi-message to work correctly
 	   - GUI has multiple grid formats and canvas layouts (This is where I spent too much time as I couldn't figure out how to do the graph portion correctly)
-3. Unfortunately AMQP/AWS MQ and Cloudwatch I didn't have time to work on.
+3. Unfortunately AMQP/AWS MQ I didn't have time to work on -- just as I mentioned in the report design update.
 I did have SNS working for the mid-report (please see videos I linked in slack)
 SNS was in the html code, but I couldn't get it set up for the gate control button in time
+4. Cloudwatch is working in AWS and sends a text to my phone when an alert message is sent through MQTT and hits the Lambda function

 ####Project Additions